Guildhall, London

-Guildhall is a municipal building in the Moorgate area of the City of London, England.
+Guildhall is a municipal building in the City of London, England.
 It is off Gresham and Basinghall streets, in the wards of Bassishaw and Cheap.
+The current building dates from the 15th century; however documentary evidence suggests that a guildhall had existed at the site since at least the early 12th century.
 The building has been used as a town hall for several hundred years, and is still the ceremonial and administrative centre of the City of London and its Corporation.
-It should not be confused with London's City Hall, the administrative centre for Greater London.
+It should not be confused with London's City Hall, the administrative centre for Greater London in Canning Town.
 The term "Guildhall" refers both to the whole building and to its main room, which is a medieval great hall.
-The nearest London Underground stations are Bank, St Paul's and Moorgate.
 It is a Grade I-listed building.

 History

-Roman, Saxon and Medieval
+Roman, Anglo-Saxon and Medieval

 During the Roman period, the Guildhall was the site of the London Roman Amphitheatre, rediscovered as recently as 1988.
-It was the largest in Britannia, partial remains of which are on public display in the basement of the Guildhall Art Gallery, and the outline of whose arena is marked with a black circle on the paving of the courtyard in front of the hall.
-Indeed, the siting of the Saxon Guildhall here was probably due to the amphitheatre's remains.
+It was the largest in Roman Britain, partial remains of which are on public display in the basement of the Guildhall Art Gallery, and the outline of whose arena is marked with a black circle on the paving of the courtyard in front of the hall.
+The siting of the Anglo-Saxon Guildhall here was probably due to the amphitheatre's remains.
 Excavations by Museum of London Archaeology at the entrance to Guildhall Yard exposed remains of the great 13th-century gatehouse built directly over the southern entrance to the Roman amphitheatre, which raises the possibility that enough of the Roman structure survived to influence the siting not only of the gatehouse and Guildhall itself but also of the church of St Lawrence Jewry whose strange alignment may shadow the elliptical form of the amphitheatre beneath.